-Upon receiving an Application for Admission, Lakeview College of Nursing will require that each applicant complete a background check.
+Upon receiving an admission decision, Lakeview College of Nursing will require that each student complete a background check.
+This background check will be conducted as part of the routine intake process of all new students.
+The Lakeview enrollment materials will include an inquiry about criminal convictions.
+A new student who refuses to complete this section or does not answer truthfully and completely may not be allowed to enter the nursing program.
 If the applicant has been convicted of any crime under the laws of any jurisdiction of the United States: which is a felony; or which is a misdemeanor, an essential element of which is dishonesty, or any crime which is directly related to the practice of the nursing profession, the applicant may be denied participation at clinical sites and may also be denied the opportunity to take the NCLEX-RN licensing exam following graduation.

 All applicants who meet the criteria for admission will receive information about the required pre-admission test and on-line background check.
 RNs are exempt from taking the pre-admission test.

 Those wishing to take chemistry, statistics and/or medical terminology at Lakeview College of Nursing will be classified as “NON-DEGREE SEEKING STUDENTS.”
 Non-degree seeking students are not eligible for Financial Aid.

 Lakeview College of Nursing does not discriminate in the admission of students on the basis of race, color, national origin, age, sex, sexual orientation, religion, veteran status, marital status, ancestry, or disability.
 Additionally, the College prohibits students discriminating against others based upon race, color, national origin, age, sex, sexual orientation, religion, veteran status, marital status, ancestry, or disability.